BrockHartweger/Data-Scientists/IS477_Final_Project/README.md

 1.)
 Clone the repository on GitHub

 2.)
 Install all dependencies: This would include having one of the latest versions of python and the following libraries: pandas, numpy, matplotlib, scikit-learn

 3.)
 Download the data: The datasets are too large to host on GitHub, so they are stored on Box and accessible via the following link: https://uofi.box.com/s/k16jpnbyp6qfk1zg6irve0dsunedszkh

-3a.)
-To improve reproducibility, the dataset is downloaded programmatically at the beginning of the Run-All script, eliminating the need for manual download.

 4.)
-Create new DS Code file and put it into the new "Project" folder downloaded from Box
+Place a new DS Code blank file in the newly downloaded 'Project' folder

 5.)
-Open and run the Run-All file: This will execute the full end-to-end workflow
+Open and copy & paste in the the Run-All file: This will execute the full end-to-end workflow after clicking the run-all run through

 ## References